TianaiQiu/GuideXP/README.md

 which including:

 - Satement of Work
 - Non-Disclosure Agreement
 - Decision Log
 - Meeting Minutes
 - Risk Register
 - Project Constraints
 - Audit PowerPoint
+- Definitions of Status for Scrum Board
+- Stakeholder Analysis

 <h2><a name = "Title5"> 6.
 Team Roles and Management </a></h2>